apple-fritter/flowmark/README.md

   subsequent indentation** and **when to split words and lines**, e.g. using a word splitter that won't break lines within HTML tags.

-- Flowmark has the option to to use heuristics to break lines on sentences when reasonable, which is an underrated feature that can **make diffs on GitHub much more readable**.
+- Flowmark has the option to to use heuristics to break lines semantically (roughly on sentences) when reasonable, which is an underrated feature that can **make diffs on GitHub much more readable**.
 The the change may seem subtle but avoids having paragraphs reflow for very small edits, which does a lot to **minimize merge conflicts**.
 An example of what sentence-guided wrapping looks like, see the [Markdown source](https://github.com/jlevy/flowmark/blob/main/README.md?plain=1) of this readme file.)